What does it mean to be healthy?

 A cold-pressed green juice (kale/celery/spinach/ginger/lemon/apple) followed by a big green smoothie (kale/banana/fresh apple juice/ginger/dates) and some lapsing tea with oat milk.

-How do you try and stay on track when you travel?
+How do you stay on track when you travel?

 I order steamed greens at every meal and, while on the move at the airport, I drink a lot of water and take packets of dried fruit and low-sodium rice cakes with me.
 As our body runs and sustains itself on glucose, as long as I keep my levels satiated with enough clean (very low-fat) carbohydrates, I don’t crave anything or get hungry and grumpy.

-When you go out to dinner how do you navigate the menu?
-What are your tips to eating healthily in restaurants?
+When you go out to dinner, how do you navigate the menu?

 First of all, the trap I have fallen into many times is being too hungry and going to a restaurant I’m not familiar with.
 As a vegan, eating bread is allowed, but the gluten, oil and salt that is in it makes me feel ill within a few hours.
 So I aim to have a snack before I go, or make a smoothie.
 Then when I’m choosing, I can always see vegetables and soups, potatoes or rice-based dishes.
 Often, if it’s possible, I ask for no cheese (so often on the vegetarian option), butter or oil.